David011E/history_project/README.md

 - __The landing page image__

  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to All About History with an eye catching animation to grab their attention
+  - This section introduces the user to All About History with an eye catching animation to grab their attention.

   ![Landing Page](assets/images/heroimage.png)

   - __The Info section__

-  This section will allow the user to select if they want to learn more or sign up for our monthly newsletter
+  This section will allow the user to select if they want to learn more or sign up for our monthly newsletter.

   ![The Info section](assets/images/info-content.png)